hhvm/hsl/src/os/README.md

 - do not use `OS\ErrnoException` if the error condition would not be indicated by the `errno` variable in C. Consider adding another similar class, e.g. add `OS\HErrnoException` if you want to report an error exposed via `h_errno`
-- add and use Hack classes (not type aliases) for 'handle'-like parameters and return values, e.g. `OS\open()` returns a `HH\Lib\FileDescriptor` instead of an `int`; as well as aiding type safety, this prevents requests from interfering with resources that belong to another request.
+- add and use Hack classes (not type aliases) for long-lived 'handle'-like parameters and return values, e.g. `OS\open()` returns a `HH\Lib\FileDescriptor` instead of an `int`; as well as aiding type safety, this prevents requests from interfering with resources that belong to another request.
 - Avoid `inout` parameters; return tuples instead.
 For example, prefer `function mkstemp(string $pattern): (FileDescriptor, string)` to `function mkstemp(inout string $in_pattern_out_path): FileDescriptor`
   - this can aid for common use by allowing string literals, rather than requiring otherwise-unused locals
-  - if the primary purpose of a function is to mutate its parameters, this should be considered case-by-case; for example, if we were to add something similar to `array_pop()`, it probably should take an `inout` container - but probably shouldn't be in `OS\`
+  - if the primary purpose of a set of functions is to create, mutate and destroy a short-lived opaque C pointer, they should be exposed as a `shape` or `vec`.
+See [Appendix: opaque C pointer encoding](#appendix-opaque-c-pointer-encoding) section for more detail.

 ## Implementation notes